 Born in Milan, Italy, and educated at the University of Milan School of Medicine, Dario C. Altieri, M.D., became a practicing clinician at the University, where he would later earn a postgraduate specialty degree in clinical and experimental hematology.
 In 1987, he joined the Scripps Clinic and Research Foundation in La Jolla, California, first as a research fellow and later as a member of the faculty.

 In 1994, Dr. Altieri became an associate professor at the Yale University School of Medicine, was named professor in 1999, and served in that role until 2002 when he was recruited as the founding chair of the Department of Cancer Biology at the University of Massachusetts Medical School.

 In 2005, he co-founded both the national Cancer Biology Training Consortium, which promotes scientific excellence in the next generation of cancer researchers; and the Pancreatic Cancer Alliance, an all-volunteer patient advocacy organization devoted to supporting pancreatic cancer research and education.

 Dr. Altieri joined the Institute as the Wistar Cancer Center Director and its first Chief Scientific Officer in September 2010.
+He succeeded Russel Kaufman, M.D., as President and Chief Executive Officer of Wistar in 2015.
 In addition to his leadership role, Dr. Altieri leads an active investigation program, studying the functional implications of a family of genes, known as Inhibitors of Apoptosis (IAP), which are essential for proliferation and survival of cells.
 In particular, Dr. Altieri has demonstrated that at least one IAP gene, called survivin, is required for both functions, and has been shown to be over-produced in virtually every human cancer.
 Dr. Altieri and his team are currently focused on understanding the biology of survivin and how exploiting this biology may provide new cancer therapies.